jonathann000/advanced_ml_assignment/README.md

 ### 2. Policy based RL
 Implement the A2C algorithm and run on the environments.
 Since we are in a tabular environment, you should parametrize the policy (and value function.) independently for each state (no function approximation).
+A good idea is to use a softmax function to make sure your action probabilites sum to one.
 You can either calculate the gradient updates yourselves or use torch, tensorflow etc. It will probably be neccesary to do the updates in batch and with a suitable learning rate.
 Visualize the policy and the value-function of the agent.

 ### 3. Compare the methods